maratishe/maratishe.github.io/gcal/deadlines.md

 references), two-column, single-spaced, and formatted according to the
 IEEE manuscript template for conference proceedings available at
 [http://www.ieee.org/conferences_events/conferences/publishing/templates.html.](http://www.ieee.org/conferences_events/conferences/publishing/templates.html.)
-Paper submission must be made via EDAS: {NEWPAPER}
+Paper submission must be made via EDAS.

 Papers accepted for CQR 2021 will be included in the Workshop